-Swimming (AN, GH, JR, SS, SQ, SL) – All campers visit the pool every day, weather and conditions permitting.
+Swimming (GH, JR, SS, SQ, SL) – All campers visit the pool every day, weather and conditions permitting.
 The pool is staffed by a team of certified lifeguards and trained lookouts.
 Ants campers are introduced to the pool, learn to feel safe and comfortable in our 2 foot area, and begin to acquire some water skills.
 Swim time for full day campers is divided into instructional swim and free swim.
 Full day campers are evaluated at the beginning of each session and placed into groups according to their ability.
 The pool is staffed by a team of certified lifeguards and trained lookouts.
 Senior campers take lessons until they pass Knighthood requirements.
 Jewelry (including earrings), goggles, fins, and flotation devices are not permitted in the pool.

 Our pool is sanitized through a salt-water system, with chlorine used supplementally if needed.
 The result is comfortable, clean water that does not irritate the skin or eyes, and will not turn hair green.